 I) South East Head Trail

 Dense bush gives way to exposed, rock features and sharp cliffs on this trail.
-Abundant native grasstrees and stunning views of the Lindeman group of island awaits you at the end of this walk.
+A gigantic chair awaits you at the end of the walk to sit back, relax and take in the stunning views of the Lindeman group of islands.
 For the adventurous, include a walk via Passage Peak or Escape Beach before returning to Saddle Junction.

 Grade 3 (Moderate) walk.